xwzappest/guide/ticktick/android_app/1_how_to_create_a_task_list.md

 ### 1. How to create a task list?
-Slide the screen to the right and click “Add List” to create a new task list.
+Slide the screen to the right or click the bulleted list icon on the top left of the toolbar and click “Add List” to create a new task list with name, color and status.